 Music Therapy and the Proven Impact on Transitions in Long Term Care

-Moving to a retirement community, or new neighborhood with a community, can be an unsettling process.
+Moving to a retirement community, or new neighborhood with a community, can sometimes be stressful for residents.
 Living Branches has welcome committees and programming in place to help with this process, but it can still take time to meet new neighbors and feel a sense of home and comfort.

 So when our creative arts therapy coordinator, Seth Laucks, got the phone call that a PhD candidate at Drexel University wanted to conduct a study at Living Branches surrounding music therapy and the move-in process, he was eager and ready to help!

 What made this study so appealing?
 The impact of music therapy has been studied for years, proving its mental health benefit, but this study was different.
-For the first time in history, Brigette Schneible, PhD student at Drexel University, wanted to study music therapy and the effects it has on the transition process into a long term care community.
+Brigette Schneible, PhD student at Drexel University, wanted to study music therapy and the effects it has on the transition process into a long term care community.

 What brought Brigette to Living Branches?